 Eating Solo in La Linea

 This is one area where La Linea really suits solo travel.
 Spanish tapas bar culture is built for eating alone.
 You stand at the bar, order a drink, point at whatever is in the glass case, and eat.
 Nobody stares.
-There is no awkward table for one situation.
+There is no awkward table-for-one situation.
 Bar culture here is inclusive by default.

 | Meal Type | Where | Approx Cost Solo |